cldf/cldfviz/docs/text.md

 ## Syntax

-"CLDF markdown" is just plain markdown where URLs specified in [markdown links](https://www.markdownguide.org/basic-syntax/#links) may be interpreted as references to objects in a CLDF dataset.
+"CLDF markdown" is just [regular markdown](https://commonmark.org/) where URLs specified in [markdown links](https://www.markdownguide.org/basic-syntax/#links) may be interpreted as references to objects in a CLDF dataset.

 The link syntax to reference a single object, i.e. a row in a CLDF table looks as follows: